clsn/WMresources/Tips1.md

 # Variables

 This is something they teach you when programming: if you're using a number in a lot of places, set a variable to it and then use the variable.
 That way, if you change the number, you don't have to track down all the places it was used.
 This is handy in many places in WM.
 I often declare a variable `var_r` to be the radius of my clock face, and other things depend on it.
 To make the face smaller or larger, I can just change `var_r` in the script file and the whole face automagically remakes itself the right size.
 Try it when you have something like the radius, or maybe a landmark position that affects many other things.
 Variables are your friends.

+# ISO Week Number

+Apparently, the `{dw}` tag in WM (week number) computes the week-number using an American style, which defines week #1 of the year as being the week which contains January 1, and weeks start on Sunday.
+But in Europe, where I think they actually care about week-numbering more than we do here in America anyway, they use the ISO standard definition: week #1 of the year is the week which contains January 4, and the first day of the week is Monday.
+This throws things off somewhat.
+Here's a function that takes the year, the day-of-the-year (what the `{ddy}` tag gives you) and the day of the week (a number 0-6, where 0 is Sunday; the same value the `{ddw0}` tag gives you), and it returns the ISO week number.
+Realize that this can mean you'll ask what week it is on January 2 and you might get back 52 or 53: you're going to have to work out on your own that this means week #52 or #53 of *last* year (or vice-versa if you get week #1 on December 31).

+	function var_week_iso(dyy, ddy, ddw0)
+	   local ylen
+	   -- ISO week starts Monday, but goes according to the Thursday if ddw0 > 0 and ddw0 < 5 then
+		   ddy = ddy + (4-ddw0)
+		   if dyy%4 == 0 and not (dyy%100 == 0 and not dyy%400 == 0) then
+			   ylen = 366
+		   else
+			   ylen=365
+		   end
+		else
+		   ddy = ddy - ((ddw0+7-4)%7)
+		   dyy = dyy - 1
+		   if dyy%4 == 0 and not (dyy%100 == 0 and not dyy%400 == 0) then
+			   ylen = 366
+		   else
+			   ylen = 365
+		   end
+	   end
+	   ddy = (ddy-1)%ylen
+	   return math.floor(ddy/7)+1
+	end

 # Version